awstomburge/hlc302-cdk/README.md

 ![Amazon Connect Chat Interface](images/connect-chat.png)

 ## Starting the Customers View
+1. Type `aws configure` and hit enter until you see it prompt for `Default region name`.
+At the prompt, type `us-east-1` and hit enter until the console prompt returns.
-1. run the script
+2. run the script
     ```
     sh config_generator.sh
     ```
-2. right click the folder fronend-customer, press download, and then unzip the folder
+3. right click the folder fronend-customer, press download, and then unzip the folder
-3. once it is unzipped cd into it
+4. once it is unzipped cd into it
-4. Install, build, and start frontend-customer
+5. Install, build, and start frontend-customer
     ```
     cd frontend-customer
     npm install --force